tbosch/jasmine-ui/README.md

 * Returns the loaded frame
 * May be used anywhere after loadHtml was called.

-Usage from Jasmine HTML SpecRunner
+Standalone Jasmine HTML SpecRunner for Test-Debugging
 ------------
-* Include jasmine-ui.js in the SpecRunner.html, after jasmine.js
-* Everything should work as expected

-Usage from js-test-driver
+* The File `SpecRunnerStandalone.html` contains the jasmine html runner, including all dependencies (css and javascript) in one file.
+* Add your tests to the end of that file and load it in a browser to run the tests.
+* This approach is good for debugging your test cases with browser debuggers, as you do not have to switch between tools to run and debug the tests.

+Integration with js-test-driver for Continuous Integration
 --------------
 * Be sure to use the jstd-jasmine-async-adapter
 * configure a js-test-driver proxy that delegates all requests to the webserver that contains